 The Herald’s 2015 edition of Scotland’s Power 100 sees Lorne climb 12 places from last year to come in at No.67, ahead of the likes of Katherine Garrett-Cox, Sir Brian Souter, Michelle Mone and Stewart Regan.

-The co-founder of Harper Macleod, along with Senior Partner Rod McKenzie, Professor Crerar has helped the firm grow to become the third largest professional services partnership in Scotland.
+The co-founder of Harper Macleod, Professor Crerar has helped the firm grow to become the third largest professional services partnership in Scotland.
 He is the only solicitor from a commercial law firm on the list, with other legal figures including Lord Carloway (5), Lord Advocate Frank Mulholland (12), Aamer Anwar (71) and John Scott QC (96).